ME-NET-PROJECT/health_cases_prediction/mental_health_models/README.md

 # Mental Health Cases Prediction with Deep Learning

 This repository contains code for predicting mental health cases using various deep learning models such as LSTM, Bi-LSTM, GRU, Bi-GRU, and an ensemble model.
-The project leverages time-series data to forecast mental health trends and evaluate multiple models' performance.
+The project uses time-series data to forecast mental health trends and evaluate multiple models' performance.

 <table>
   <tr>